bkuhn/talks/Open-World-Forum-2012/Compliance-History/compliance.markdown

 + Started working for FSF in 2000 (was there until 2005).

-+ Worked at SFLC from 2005-2010.

 + Now: Executive Director of Software Freedom Conservancy &amp; on Board of Directors of the FSF.

 + Plurality of my time since 1999 has been spent on GPL enforcement.
-     + I'm probably the key person &ldquo;responsible&rdquo; for every major USA GPL enforcement action.
+     + I'm probably the person &ldquo;responsible&rdquo; for every major USA GPL enforcement action.

 # Nature of Free Software Community